nogibjj/yijia_ids706_miniProj2/README.md

 ## Python Template

-This project is a Python project skeleton that includes a development container setup, a Makefile, and CI/CD workflows using GitHub Actions.
+This project provides a Python-based framework designed to generate descriptive statistics and visualizations from datasets, with integrated CI/CD capabilities using GitHub Actions.

 ## File Structure